IIIF/awesome-iiif/readme.md

 - [Welsh Newspapers Online](http://newspapers.library.wales/) provides access to over 1 million newspaper pages using the IIIF Image API.
 - National Library of Wales' guide to [IIIF Newspapers](http://dev.llgc.org.uk/wiki/index.php?title=IIIF_Newspapers) provides an explanation and examples of how IIIF applies to newspapers.
 - [Populating the Annotation Store with IIIF Annotation List](https://github.com/glenrobson/SimpleAnnotationServer/blob/master/doc/PopulatingAnnotations.md) which provides instructions on how to edit OCR text using annotations in Mirador.
-- [open-oni](https://github.com/open-oni/open-oni) is a friendly fork of [chronam](https://github.com/libraryofcongress/chronam) which is a webapp for viewing National Digital Newspaper Program data from the Library of Congress.
+- [open-oni](https://github.com/open-oni/open-oni) - friendly fork of [chronam](https://github.com/libraryofcongress/chronam) which is a webapp for viewing National Digital Newspaper Program data from the Library of Congress.
-- [docker-open-oni](https://github.com/open-oni/docker-open-oni) is a Docker friendly setup for open-oni, which will set up and configure the Web application as well as the MySQL, Solr and RAIS Image Server.
+- [docker-open-oni](https://github.com/open-oni/docker-open-oni) - Docker friendly setup for open-oni, which will set up and configure the Web application as well as the MySQL, Solr and RAIS Image Server.
-- [ndnp_iiif](https://github.com/umd-mith/ndnp_iiif) is a Python program for turning [National Digital Newspaper Program data](https://www.loc.gov/ndnp/) into static IIIF JSON that is ready for mounting on the Web.
+- [ndnp_iiif](https://github.com/umd-mith/ndnp_iiif) - Python program for turning [National Digital Newspaper Program data](https://www.loc.gov/ndnp/) into static IIIF JSON that is ready for mounting on the Web.

 ## STEM